fluteds/s/README.md

-# 🔗 GitHub Pages URL Shortener
+# 🔗 URL Shortener - Hosted by Github Pages

 > This repo is forked from [nelsontky/gh-pages-url-shortener](https://github.com/nelsontky/gh-pages-url-shortener).